pmontaguevans/customer-support-center/README.md

 # Customer Support Center

-This application is aimed to showcase a customer support center where customers can return products through a form, customer support can add, edit and remove Support Agents and be able to assign Support agents to a specific case.
+This application is aimed to showcase a customer support center where customers can return products through a form, customer support can add, edit and remove Support Agents and be able to assign Support agents to a specific ticket.
+Support agents / customer support can resolve tickets.

 ## Tech stack

 Mern stack with Typescript is used.
 TypeScript, NodeJS w/ express, React & MongoDB

-## Run the application (Backend is run on port 4000 and the UI on port 3000)
+## Run the application

 First of all you need to add env files to corresponding folders.
 In the env file in the api folder, add the following properties: